Joystream/community-repo/workinggroup-reports/curator_group/Performance_of_Curator_Lead_1048-Igrex.md

 4. Censored 8 videos
 5. Video licenses were not checked, which led to the closure of Bounty 10

 Content Curator WG usually just watch the uploaded videos.
-If the video does not play without thubnails or does not play, the curators leave a message on the forum and in the table.
+If the video without thubnails or does not play, the curators leave a message on the forum and in the table.
 Bounty 10 checked by Ruslan#4019 (not curator worker).
 Bounty 18 - was a big delay.

 ### Performance for the Lead